kchen0x/mweb-marxico/README.md

 # mweb-marxico
-A preview CSS theme inspired from Marxico.
+A preview CSS theme inspired by Marxico.